ctauro/employeeonthecloud/readme.txt

 Hi, Thanks for viewing my application.
 This application is created for the Cloud Foundry App Challenge - SpringOne 2012 - Washington DC

+The picture on the index page shows how CloudFoundry reduces the cost while increasing the productivity.

 Notes:

 - What is the application about: The application is showcases CRUD operations on an employee record